arulxavier-relevantz/base-api/README.md

 ```

 ## Build
-> build the base api package, type the following command.
+> Type the following command, to build the base api package.

 ```bash
 gulp
 ```

-## Publish to npm private server
+## Publish
-> publish in to npm private server
+> Publish in to npm private server

 ```bash
 npm publish